This article describes optional SSProtect :Recover seamless backup/ restore capabilities.

 To support optimized performance, you can configure a threshold data size that triggers a prompt for dynamically switching from Hybrid- or Double-Encrypted operation to Optimized Offloading (which precludes access to backup data), though often the time it takes to acknowledge the prompt exceeds that required to re-encrypt typical business data files.

-This capability is represented for individual files and includes a maximum at which Optimized Offloading is also inhibited, allowing you to control impact based on host computing power/ resources, :Recover Quota limits, and Retention Policy settings.
+This capability is represented for individual files and includes a maximum at which Optimized Offloading is also inhibited, allowing you to manage the impact of large data file operations that utilize additional host computing power and resources while adversely affecting :Recover Quota limits and Retention Policy settings.

 For configuration insight, refer to the article, Using :Recover.
 For capability insight, refer to the article, Archives, Quotas, and Retention Policy.